 After research and discussion with curators, a conservator may choose to remove a discoloured varnish if the removal can be done safely without risk to the underlying paint layers.
 This was the case with our recent acquisition Heron’s home by Queensland colonial artist and taxidermist Anthony Alder.
 Dating from 1895, the painting depicts two meticulously rendered Nankeen night herons in a riverine landscape, but the deteriorated varnish was giving it a strong yellow cast overall.

-Watch as I remove the varnish layer using cotton swabs and a carefully-tailored solvent blend, revealing the artist’s original colours, and restoring the full tonal range and sharpness of image.
+Watch as I remove the varnish layer using cotton swabs and a carefully-tailored solvent blend, revealing the artist’s original colours.